ronitd2002/ronitd2002/README.md

 ---
 # Hello World !

-My name is **Ronit Dutta** and I am a final year student at the **Indian Institute of Technology, Kharagpur**.
-I work primarily in the field of quantum computing and machine learning.
+My name is **Ronit Dutta** and I am a final year Integrated Physics MSc student at the **Indian Institute of Technology, Kharagpur**.
+I work primarily in the field of quantum computing, deep learning and quantum machine learning.